ACTIVE SHOOTER - TERRORISM - HOSTILE TERMINATIONS - MOBS - CARTELS - GANGS - ORGANIZED CRIME - ANTIFA - SOCIALISTS

 HOW TO REGISTER

 Registration is limited to 12 attendees.
+We offer a 10% group discount for 2-5 attendees from the same enterprise.
 (If you want to bring 6 team members to the same course we can customize a course for you.
 Email us at email@example.com for more information or call us at 1.877.452.0951).